How good is your French? Find out your precise level and competence when you take the French proficiency test.

 (vi) DALF (Diplôme Approfondi de Langue Française)

 The DALF C1 and C2 refer to as advanced or proficient.
-Since C2 is the highest level of the CEFR, thus, DALF C2 is the highest diploma of French as a foreign language.
+Since C2 is the highest level of the CEFR, DALF C2 is the highest French diploma as a foreign language.

 Difference Between DALF and DELF.